Here’s What You Need To Know About Going On A Wildlife Holiday During Covid

 Masks And Sanitizer

-Yes, you’ve heard this over and over for the past 8 months, and still we’ll reiterate this.
+Yes, you’ve heard this over and over and we’ll still reiterate this.
 Covid primarily spreads through the droplets produced by an infected person coughing or sneezing.
 While social distancing definitely helps, having a mask on ensures added protection.

 Keep in mind that Covid-ready locations outright wouldn’t let you enter without a mask on.
 So make sure that you have a mask on and pack some extra with you if you’re on a long trip.